-"Maybe we should move."
-Happy suggested eyeing the rock worriedly.
+"Maybe we should move," Happy suggested eyeing the rock worriedly.
 Lucy nodded in agreement, but was still unable to do much more than crawl and drag her useless self a foot or two before having to rest.

 The fight continued, but something else stole the blonde's attention from the battling trio.
-The sound of footsteps rapidly approaching and a surprised cry from a familiar voice startled Lucy enough that her head snapped around before she could remember that it would hurt.
+The sound of footsteps rapidly approaching once more and a surprised cry from a familiar voice startled Lucy enough that her head snapped around before she could remember that it would hurt.

 "Lucy?"
-Levi's voice was shaking as she dashed from the rows of buildings and slowed to a stop in front of the collapsed cat and girl.
+Levy's voice was shaking as she dashed from the rows of buildings and slowed to a stop in front of the collapsed cat and girl.
 Lucy's eyes widened when she saw her friend's swollen eyes and tear-stained cheeks.
 Something had happened.

-"Laxus is in there, right…" It was not a question in need of an answer since the sound of the battling Dragon Slayers was impossible to miss.
+"Laxus is in there, right…?"
+It was not a question in need of an answer since the sound of the battling dragon slayers was impossible to miss.

-"Natsu and Gajeel are working together."
-Happy stated almost excitedly; Lucy knew he was putting on a brave face to cover up his worry since it did not seem enough to defeat the raging lightening mage.
+"Natsu and Gajeel are working together," Happy stated almost excitedly; Lucy knew he was putting on a brave face to cover up his worry since it did not seem enough to defeat the raging lightening mage.
 Meanwhile, Lucy studied her friend's shaking hands and bloodshot eyes.

-"I'm coming with you."
-She breathed out and prepared to stand.
+"I'm coming with you," she breathed out and prepared to stand.

 "Wait!"
-Happy cried out.
-"You can barely move, so you shouldn't even try to get up."
+Happy cried out, "You can barely move, so you shouldn't even try to get up."
 His concern touched her heart, but Lucy didn't have the patience or energy to respond.

 "Whaaaa!
 Lucy's ignoring me!"
 Happy wailed from on top of her head and buried his face in her hair.
 She hoped that he was not wiping his snot on her, but there was no way she was going to reach up to find out.

-Leaning on Levi, Lucy managed to hobble up the last couple steps so they stood a few feet within Cathedral; sand blew around them as explosions and shouts continued to shake the foundation and rattle their teeth.
+Leaning on Levy, Lucy managed to hobble up the last couple steps so they stood a few feet within cathedral; sand blew around them as explosions and shouts continued to shake the foundation and rattle their teeth.
 Jumping from the hazy cloud of debris, Laxus pushed off a pillar to dodge Gajeel's attack while Natsu charged to meet him in the air.
 He grabbed the boy by his scarf and twisted to use him as a shield as an iron sword shot toward him.
 Gajeel pulled back before he could stab Natsu, giving Laxus the opportunity to attack.
 He threw the fire mage and inhaled deeply, scales forming on his shoulders and spreading to his arms.
-Lucy barely had time to recognize the attack from witnessing it performed by the two Dragon Slayers before when Laxus released a roar of lightening that blinded everyone in the area.
+Lucy barely had time to recognize the attack from witnessing it performed by the two dragon slayers before when Laxus released a roar of lightening that blinded everyone in the area.

 The girls and the cat were thrown off their feet, but all Lucy could think was how Laxus could use Dragon Slayer magic.
 She landed roughly on her side, coughing as the air was violently pushed from her lungs.
 Happy fell from her head and bounced down the stairs, being carried away by the wind.